LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Allocation.md

 | Deallocate storage | delete a | Yes |
 | Deallocate array storage | delete[] a | Yes |

-C++ supports dynamic allocation and deallocation of objects using the new and delete operators.
+C++ supports dynamic allocation and deallocation of objects using the new and delete functions.

+These functions are a little different from other functions in that you don’t put parentheses around their parameter.
+For this reason, they are considered to be operators.
 These operators allocate memory for objects from a pool called the free store.
 The new operator calls the special function operator new, and the delete operator calls the special function operator delete.

 The new function in the C++ Standard Library supports the behavior specified in the C++ standard, which is to throw a std::bad_alloc exception if the memory allocation fails.